Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Seventh Category: Extra Services

-IPO Access: E*Trade offers it.
+IPO Access: E*Trade offers this.

-Dividend Reinvestment Plan: Available at both firms.
+Dividend Reinvestment Plan: Available at both.

 Winner: E*Trade